pbausch/amafeed/README.md

-# amafeed
+# Amafeed

 Generate Amazon search RSS feeds.
 Usage:

 	/amafeed?keyword=[keyword]

-Will return an RSS for books matching the keyword, sorted by date published (more or less).
+Will return an RSS feed for books matching the keyword, sorted by publication date (more or less).